-Nacimiento-Fergusson Road is a stunning drive across the Santa Lucia Range in the Central Coast of California, USA.
+Nacimiento-Fergusson Road is a stunning drive across the Santa Lucia Range on the Pacific coast of the U.S. state of California.
 The road is regarded as one of the best motorcycling roads in central California.